rancher/rancher.github.io/rancher/v2.0/en/faq/index.md

 #### Is it possible to upgrade from Rancher v1.0 to v2.0 without any disruption to Cattle and Kubernetes clusters?

 At this time, we are still exploring this scenario and taking feedback.
 We anticipate that you will need to launch a new Rancher instance and then relaunch on v2.0.
 Once you've moved to v2.0, upgrades will be in place, as they are in v1.6.

-#### When deploying mutiple embedded clusters from Rancher v2.0, will the Kubernetes control plane for all clusters run in the same Rancher master? or will the separate clusters have their own Kubernetes masters?
-How well will it scale?

-Please see our [Rancher v2.0 Architecture](https://cdn2.hubspot.net/hubfs/468859/Whitepapers/Rancher%202.0%20Technical%20Architecture%20-%20Sept%202017.pdf) document for more information.

 #### Can I import OpenShift Kubernetes clusters into v2.0?